Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 #### Back Propagation

-> Aside: There is an amazing course offered by Stanford (Stanford CS231n) and [this](https://www.youtube.com/watch?v=d14TUNcbn1k&index=4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv) lecture is mainly talking about *Back Propagation*.
+> Aside: There is an amazing course offered by Stanford ([Stanford CS231n](http://cs231n.stanford.edu/)) and [this](https://www.youtube.com/watch?v=d14TUNcbn1k&index=4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv) lecture is mainly talking about *Back Propagation*.
 If you prefer to video rather than dull mathematical formulas.
 Go for it!

 For backpropagation, we'll need to know how $L$ changes with respect to each component $w_j$ of $w$.
-That is, we must compute each $\partial L / \partial w_j$.
+That is, we must compute each $ \frac{\partial L}{\partial w_j} $.

-In order to perform classiﬁcation, a softmax layer is added to the neural network.
+In order to perform classification, a softmax layer is added to the neural network.
 The objective function is the negative log-likelihood (commonly also called the cross-entropy error):

 $$ \begin{align}
   z &= w^T x + b,\newline